 Assisted Living Costs in California

-The average cost of care in California is $3,710 per month.
-Throughout the entire state, care can start as low as $933 and go as high as $8,445 per month.
+The average cost of Assisted Living in California is $3,710 per month.
+Throughout the entire state, Assisted Living can start as low as $933 and go as high as $8,445 per month.
 This range in cost will be influenced by a variety of factors including the senior's care needs.
 Prior to selecting a care facility, the admissions staff will perform an assessment to determine the condition and care needs of your loved one.
 This care assessment will be a key factor in determining the monthly cost (source: Genworth Financial).

-Other factors that influence the monthly care fees will be the size and location of the facility, private or shared room, private or shared bathroom, number of years the facility has been in business, staff experience, transportation to and from the doctor, and other amenities and services.
+Other factors that influence the monthly Assisted Living fees will be the size and location of the facility, private or shared room, private or shared bathroom, number of years the facility has been in business, staff experience, transportation to and from the doctor, and other amenities and services.

 Residential care facilities, provide 24-hour care and supervision to seniors who need assistance, but do not require medical nursing care around the clock.
-Care Facilities can range in size from six beds or less to over one hundred beds and offer care to adults sixty years or older.
+These Assisted Living Facilities can range in size from six beds or less (Small "Board and Care Homes") to over one hundred beds and offer care to adults sixty years or older (also known as "Assisted Living Communities").

 Assisted living facilities provide seniors assistance with activities of daily living, medication management, social activities, housekeeping, meals, and transportation.
 Inspections by state officials, staff training, and certification requirement, family and community involvement, and ongoing quality assurance efforts work together to ensure quality care in these facilities.